 Portions: 8 portions Calories: 507kcal |

-I love carrot cake, and I love spices, and I combined them into these easy-to-make carrot cake cupcakes.
-Enjoy these single-serving carrot cakes with fantastic flavor, soft, moist crumbs, moist texture, and smooth cream cheese frosting with a secret or two of its own.
+I love carrot cake, and I love spices, and I combined them into these carrot cake cupcakes with cream cheese frosting.
+Enjoy single-serving carrot cakes with fantastic flavor, soft, moist crumbs, moist texture, and smooth cream cheese frosting and easy to make.

 This free recipe contains Amazon affiliate links, and I receive a small commission when you purchase, at no cost to you.
 Thank you!